5 Things You May Not Know About Cabin Air Filters

 Without a clean, functioning cabin air filter, microscopic contaminants are pushed into your car, much of it through vents.
 A dirty cabin air filter can degrade and potentially damage your vehicle’s heating and air conditioning systems.

-If you have a 2000 or newer vehicle, you probably have one.
+That said, if you have a 2000 or newer vehicle, you probably have a cabin air filter.
 While 95 per cent of vehicle owners surveyed recently said they are concerned about in-car air quality, only 26 per cent said they knew or thought they knew there was a cabin air filter in their vehicle.

-These are the other car features you didn’t know you might have.
+Find out more car features you didn’t know you had.

 Driving conditions will determine how often a cabin air filter needs replacing.
-Dirt roads, dusty areas and urban stop-and-go traffic shorten a cabin air filter’s life, Most vehicle manufacturers suggest cabin air filters be replaced every 12 months or 12,000 miles.
-Find out how to replace it.
+Dirt roads, dusty areas and urban stop-and-go traffic shorten a cabin air filter’s life, Most vehicle manufacturers suggest cabin air filters be replaced every 12 months or 20,000 kilometres.